shaptonstahl/mk8dx-lap-time-tracker/README.md

 # Mario Kart 8 Deluxe Lap Time Tracker
-Takes screenshots of final times, extracts lap time and other stats, then stores them
+Inputs screenshots of final times, extracts lap time and other stats, then stores them in a formatted Excel file.

-This is perfect for tracking all of your lap times.
+This is perfect for tracking all of your lap times!

 The type of screen capture is determined by looking at small parts of the image using [ocrs](https://github.com/robertknight/ocrs).